HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Add_Grid.png)

-4. The content section template will only need a **1x2 grid**.
+4. The content section template only needs a **1 x 2 grid**.
 The idea is to display an image on the first column and details on the second column.
 To do this, apply the following styles to the grid:

     ??? note "Click to view styles"
         **Layout**